pauld-splunk/gcp_dashboards/Splunk_gcp_dashboards/README.md

 ### Cloud Functions

-If you are using Cloud Functions to collect PubSub Data then use the defaults per the Add-On.
+PubSub: Cloud Functions can send data in either Add-On or DataFlow formats - refer to the function documentation for details, and set the macros accordingly.
-However, if you are collecting metrics into the metrics store using the Cloud Functions, use the following:
+Metrics: Cloud Functions can send metrics in either Add-On format (event index) or into Metrics Store.
+If you are collecting metrics into the event index, use the same settings as the Add-On, otherwise if using the metrics store, use the following:

 <table>
 <tr><td><strong>Macro</strong></td><td><strong>Value</strong></td><td><b>Description</b></td></tr>